ualib/agda-algebras/basic.lagda.rst

 Preliminaries
 -------------------------

-Like most Agda programs, this one begins with some options and imports.
+Like most Agda programs, this one begins by satisfying some dependencies.

 ::